 Bus idling is prohibited except while loading or unloading passengers.

 Determination: The idling of bus engines adds unnecessary exhaust fumes to the air and diminishes the enjoyment by visitors of the peace and tranquility of the park.

-The following lakes and creeks are in Wilderness and/or are not accessible by road and are closed to the use of all power-driven vessels:
+The following lakes are in Wilderness and/or are not accessible by road and are closed to the use of all power-driven vessels:

 Determination: The lakes where boats are limited to two-horsepower motors are to provide for natural quiet and reduce visitor impact as specified in the Sleeping Bear Dunes National Lakeshore General Management Plan Wilderness Study/Environmental Impact Statement of 2009.
 These lakes are in the “Experience Nature Zone” where visitors can experience a more natural setting.
 No-wake zones are designated to provide for public safety and to help reduce shoreline erosion caused by boat wakes.

 The temporary mooring of private boats to National Park Service docks located on the Manitou Islands is limited to thirty minutes from May 1st through November 20th.

 The temporary mooring of private boats to National Park Service docks located on the Manitou Islands is limited to thirty minutes from May 1st through November 20th.
 Mooring of private boats shall not interfere with Manitou Island Transit and National Park Service operations to ensure visitor and employee safety.

 Determination: Temporary access to the docks located on the Manitou Islands is necessary to allow for unloading passengers and gear but must be restricted in time and priority due to limited space and overriding operational priorities of the National Park Service to ensure visitor and employee safety.

 The temporary mooring of private boats to the Platte River Picnic Area boardwalk, and to the Loon Lake dock is limited to one hour.